safe-waters/docker-lock/README.md

 * Has CLI flags for common tasks such as selecting Dockerfiles/docker-compose files by globs.
 * Smart defaults such as including `Dockerfile`, `docker-compose.yml` and `docker-compose.yaml` without configuration during generation so typically there is no need to learn any CLI flags.
 * Lightning fast - uses goroutine's to process files/make http calls concurrently.
-* Supports registries compliant with the [Docker Registry HTTP API V2](https://docs.docker.com/registry/spec/api/) (coming soon).
+* Supports registries compliant with the [Docker Registry HTTP API V2](https://docs.docker.com/registry/spec/api/).

-# Coming soon
-* `docker lock rewrite` to rewrite Dockerfiles and docker-compose files to include the digest (useful for CI/CD).